Welcome to your Medical Benefits. Click on any of the boxes below to read about what is covered under your plan and find any documents related to it.

 The Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA), allows you to extend certain coverage for yourself and your eligible dependents when certain circumstances, or qualifying events, would normally cause coverage to end.
 Please click on the link(s) for more information.

-Employee Resources Systems provides all eligible participants and their families free access to the Member Assistance Program and Online Work-Life Services for information and resources.
+Employee Resources Systems (now part of AllOne Health) provides all eligible participants and their families free access to the Member Assistance Program and Online Work-Life Services for information and resources.
 Counselors are available 24/7/365 to provide support and referrals.

 - For confidential help call any time 1-800-292-2780